IlexisTheMadcat/LexisPosingSystem/README.md

 This posing system can be purchased here: https://ilexisthemadcat.booth.pm/items/6215800 \
 Demo video: [[VRChat] Lexi's Posing System Demo (March 2025)](https://youtu.be/avXMTtn-ZQQ)

 This posing system is meant for building to TEST!
 There will be absolutely NO NEED TO UPLOAD!
+Other people can't see what you're doing even on an uploaded build.
 Just move the LPS object off the avatar to upload updates to the avatar itself.
 Please note that VRChat still imposes hard component limits to test builds too.
 Your avatar will have to have under 92 physbone components to clone and build to test.
 Advanced setups can yield more room for physbones.

 Community Server: https://discord.gg/ilexissloft \
 Please stop by if you have any questions about setup or want to suggest something.
 Select Lexi's Assets in onboarding and scroll down the channels for #storefront!